wortell-smart-learning/ssis-training/lab03/Lab 3 - challenge day 1.md

 Each table should get a separate Data Flow Task.

+The technical team has already created views for the fact and dimension tables you need to populate.
+The fact table will be an aggregated Internet Sales table, for all sales done via Internet.
+The dimension tables give some axes to split out the measures contained in the fact table.
 Sources are provided for in the following views:

 * dbo.factAgg_InternetSales
 * dbo.dim_ProductCategory